FreeRTOS/iot-reference-stm32u5/README.md

 ```
 aws iot get-ota-update --ota-update-id=<ota update id created above>
 ```
-Note down the job ID to check the status of the job.
+Note down the job ID to check the status of the job later.

 #### Monitoring and Verification of  firmware update